 Air purifier

 Air purifiers filter harmful particles from the air in your office and business premises.
-Various filters such as active carbon filters, particulate matter filters, ionization devices or humidifiers with filters clean the air and thus actively influence the air quality.
-Ideally, you supplement an air-Q air monitor with an air purifier.
-This way, you can use the purifier as needed when the air-measuring device reports a need for action.
+Various filters such as active carbon filters, fine dust filters, ionization devices or humidifiers with filters clean the air and thus actively influence the air quality.
+Ideally, you should supplement an air-Q air measuring device with an air purifier.
+This allows you to use the purifier as required when the air measuring device indicates a need for action.

 Pollutant free office equipment